vtex/faststore/apps/docs/docs/templates/ui-components.md

 Briefly describe the component and its functions.

-Example: The _add component name_ component are _add component meaning_ used to _add the component function_.
+Example: The _add component name_ component is _add component meaning_ used to _add the component function_.

 ## Overview